linuskendall/solana-scripts/README.md

 The restart scripts will wait until a snapshot has been created before actually executing the restart.

-To restart non voting validator use: `/home/solana/bin/restart-non-voting.sh`

-To restart voting validator use: `/home/solana/bin/restart-voting.sh`
+To restart validator use: `/home/solana/bin/restart.sh`

 You will need to confirm restart of voting validator by pressing "y" on the prompt.